jacksonlevine/PierresTreats.Solution/README.md

 ## Description

-This project uses Identity in an ASP.NET Core MVC project to authenticate users.
-This project contains a one-to-many relationship between `Tag` and `Recipe` and a one-to-many relationship between `ApplicationUser` and `Recipe`.
+This project uses Identity in an ASP.NET Core MVC project to authenticate users, and Create, Update and Delete functionality are limited to authenticated users only.
+There is also a many-to-many relationship between `Flavor` and `Treat`.

 ## How To Run This Project